themiscadiz/Assignment4/README.md

 5. Type <pre><code>npm start</code>
 6. Server should launch, and you should see the correct ip address to navigate to.
 Something like this: **localhost:3000**

-**Notes:** There a other ways to open a localhost.
-This is just my prefered method, because it automatically refreshes the website.

 ## Built with
 * [Nodejs](https://nodejs.org/en/)
 * [VS Code](https://code.visualstudio.com/)